8 Best Small Towns Near Edmonton: Nature, Affordability & History

 Sylvan Lake

 The tourist haven of Sylvan Lake is located along the shore of its namesake body of water, just over 160 kilometres south of Edmonton and about 20 west of Red Deer.
 It's home to some of the province's best beaches and water recreation areas, like the centrally located Sylvan Lake Park, making it a hotspot for summer activities near Edmonton.
 The beautiful natural landscapes around the lake are also the site of extensive hiking and biking trails, furthering its reputation as an ideal community for active would-be buyers.
-The lake is also home to one of the best waterparks near Edmonton, Sylvan Lake Aqua Splash.
+The lake is also home to one of the best waterparks near Edmonton: Sylvan Lake Aqua Splash.

 Residents can also relax at one of the many restaurants, coffee shops, nightlife spots, and other attractions along Lakeshore Drive, like The Big Moo Ice Cream Parlor and 2nd Wind Brewery & Eatery.

 Sylvan Lake's slightly larger size means it offers more diverse housing options than other small towns on the list.
 While most properties are single-family detached homes, townhouses and condos are also available.
 The latter groups can be found from the low to mid-$100,000s, while the former start in the low to mid-$200,000s.
-Most detached homes sell in a broad range from around $300,000 to as high as $900,000, though high-end properties near the lakefront can reach nearly $1.5 million.
-Similarly located condos can reach the mid-$600,000s.

-Small-Town Living in the Edmonton Area
+Small-Town Charm in the Edmonton Area

-The small towns near Edmonton, Alberta, testify to the region's rich natural beauty and vibrant community spirit.
-With their diverse real estate options and idyllic surroundings, these hidden gems have the potential to captivate the hearts of those seeking a tranquil lifestyle, and they all offer alternatives to the cost of living in Edmonton.
 Whether one yearns for the serenity of a quaint village or the allure of a thriving cultural hub, the small towns surrounding Edmonton offer a haven for homebuyers and visitors alike.
-Embracing a blend of urban convenience and rural charm, these small towns are poised to be the ideal choice for those desiring a harmonious balance between nature and modernity in their real estate endeavours.
+Embracing a blend of urban convenience and rural charm, these small towns in Alberta are poised to be the ideal choice for those desiring a harmonious balance between nature and modernity in their real estate endeavours.

 If you're looking for the perfect Edmonton home, contact EdmontonRealEstate.ca in partnership with Justin Havre at (780) 800-9644 to get in touch with a local Edmonton real estate agent and discover your new dream home today.